botpress/botpress-examples/motivation-bot/README.md

 ### 1. Install

 First thing you need to have `botpress` installed as a general dependency using `npm`.
-If it's done yet, you only need to install it using command line and
+If it's done yet, you only need to install it using the following command.

 ```
 npm install -g botpress